-Why Do Good Teams Insist On Game Film Video?
+Why Do Good Teams (and Players) Insist On Game Film Video?

 If you’ve been around any competitive teams, whether as a coach, parent, or athlete, you’ve probably heard talk about game film video.
 Athletes are always talking about watching film after games or during the off season to prepare and to learn.
 But what is the point of game film?
 And why does it seem like every good sports team is using it?

 What is Game Film Video?